trunten/fb-test/README.md

 * npm package - react-firechat!
 * Profanity filter (or use the perspective api to get AI filtering of harmful/toxic comments)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+This repo adopts the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) for contributing guidlines.

 ## License
 Please refer to the [LICENSE (MIT)](LICENSE) in the repo.